What can Large Language Models do in chemistry? A comprehensive benchmark on eight tasks: Introduction

-We highlight the \textbf{contributions} of this paper as follows: \begin{itemize} \item We are the first to establish a comprehensive benchmark to evaluate the abilities of LLMs on a wide range of chemistry tasks.
-These eight selected tasks, in consultation with chemists, not only encompass a broad spectrum of the chemistry domain but also demand various abilities such as comprehension, reasoning, and explanation using domain-specific chemistry knowledge.
-The selected tasks and datasets thus provide a comprehensive and representative overview for benchmarking purposes. \item We provide a comprehensive experimental framework for testing of LLMs in chemistry tasks.
-To factor in the impact of prompts and demonstration examples in zero-shot and in-context learning, we have assessed multiple input options for the GPT models, focusing on the description of chemistry tasks.
+Our investigation focuses on 8 practical chemistry tasks, covering a diverse spectrum of the chemistry domain.
+These include: 1) name prediction, 2) property prediction, 3) yield prediction, 4) reaction prediction, 5) retrosynthesis (prediction of reactants from products), 6) text-based molecule design, 7) molecule captioning, and 8) reagents selection.
+Our analysis draws on widely available datasets including BBBP, Tox21~\cite{wu2018moleculenet}, PubChem~\cite{kim2019pubchem}, USPTO~\cite{jin2017predicting, schneider2016s,lowe2012extraction}, and ChEBI~\cite{edwards2022translation, edwards-etal-2021-text2mol}.
+Five LLMs (GPT-4, GPT-3.5, Davinci-003, Llama, and Galactica)~\cite{openai2023gpt4} are evaluated for each chemistry task in zero-shot and few-shot in-context learning settings with carefully selected demonstration examples and specific prompts.
+We highlight the \textbf{contributions} of this paper as follows: \begin{itemize}[leftmargin=*] \item We are the first to establish a comprehensive benchmark to evaluate the abilities of LLMs on a wide range of chemistry tasks.
+These eight selected tasks, in consultation with chemists, not only encompass a diverse spectrum of the chemistry domain but also demand different abilities such as understanding, reasoning, and explaining using domain-specific chemistry knowledge. \item We provide a comprehensive experimental framework for testing LLMs in chemistry tasks.
+To factor in the impact of prompts and demonstration examples in in-context learning, we have assessed multiple input options, focusing on the description of chemistry tasks.
 Five representative configurations were chosen based on their performance on a validation set, then these selected options were applied on the testing set.
-The conclusion is made from five repeated evaluations on each task since GPTs often yield different outputs at different API calls even though the input is the same.
-We thus believe that our benchmarking process is both reliable and systematic. \item Our investigations yield broader insights into the performance of GPT models on chemistry tasks.
-While confirming some anticipated outcomes, they also offer unexpected findings.
-Our work also led to practical recommendations that can guide AI researchers and chemists in leveraging GPT models more effectively in the future.
-We believe that this preliminary investigation offers crucial perspectives for AI researchers and chemists alike, deepening our comprehension of LLMs' capacities and fostering additional research at the intersection of LLMs and chemistry. \end{itemize}
+The conclusion is made from five repeated evaluations on each task, since GPTs often yield different outputs at different API calls even though the input is the same.
+We thus believe that our benchmarking process is both reliable and systematic. \item Our investigations yield broader insights into the performance of LLMs on chemistry tasks.
+As summarized in Table \ref{rank}, our findings confirm some anticipated outcomes (e.g., GPT-4 outperforms GPT-3 and Davinci-003), and also reveal unexpected discoveries (e.g., property prediction can be better solved when property label semantics are included in prompts).
+Our work also contributes to practical recommendations that can guide AI researchers and chemists in leveraging LLMs more effectively in the future (see Section \ref{sec:discussion}). \end{itemize}